rsaris/recipes/desserts/devils_food_cake.md

 1. Ice the cake and serve.

 ## Cupcakes version
-Sometimes chocolate is sold in 4oz blocks, this can be used to make cupcakes by cutting the recipe in thirds:
+Sometimes chocolate is sold in 4oz blocks leaving 1oz with nothing to do!
+This recipe can be cut in third and make 8 cupcakes.

 * 1 oz good-quality unsweetened chocolate
 * 1/3 cup unsalted butter, at room temperature